fdestors/straight-outta-the-inbox/lyrics/01-straight-to-da-top.md

 Check it!

 ### Verse 1
-You got your SPF, your D-KIM...
+You got your SPF, your DKIM...
 (Confused) whatever dat is You's writin' "subject lines" but it's all a miss
 Your email goes to "Promotions" Or even worse, da bin!
 But when Ali sends an email It always gets in! (shouted)